Judy Gegan

-Judith Anne Gegan (born 10 November 1944) is a British former swimmer.
+Judith "Judy" Anne Gegan married name Judy Wilson (born 10 November 1944) is a British former swimmer.

-Swimming career
+Biography

-She competed in the women's 100 metre butterfly at the 1964 Summer Olympics.
+Gegan competed in the women's 100 metre butterfly at the 1964 Summer Olympics.

-She represented England in the 110 yards butterfly at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+Gegan represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+She competed in the 110 yards butterfly event.

-Four years later she represented England again and won a gold medal and silver medal in the 440 yards medley relay and the 110 yards butterfly respectively, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Four years later she represented the England team again and won a gold medal and silver medal in the 440 yards medley relay and the 110 yards butterfly respectively, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+The four of Gegan, Linda Ludgrove, Diana Harris and Pauline Sillett set a world record in winning the 4 x 110 yards medley relay, with a time of 4 mins, 46 secs.